b. 27/01/1890 Heanor, Derbyshire. d. 09/08/1969 Heanor, Derbyshire.

 William, known as Bill, soon enlisted in the 13th Battalion of the Rifle Brigade on 24th November 1914, and by May 1915, he was serving with the Battalion in France on the Western Front.
 In 1916 Gregg was wounded on The Somme.
 After two years of suffering in the trenches, the last two years of the war would see Bill become the first British soldier to receive three gallantry awards.

-He received the Military Medal on 26th March 1917, for crawling between the opposing lines under the eyes of the enemy to establish the identity of a dead German soldier.
-On 26th November 1917, for carrying messages between different sections of his battalion while under heavy machine gun fire, he received the Distinguished Conduct Medal.
+He received the Military Medal on 26th March 1917 in the Hulloch Sector for crawling between the opposing lines under the eyes of the enemy to establish the identity of a dead German soldier.
+He was under the watchful eyes of a German sentry throughout.
+On 30th November 1917, just south of the Menin Road, for carrying messages between different sections of his battalion while under heavy machine gun fire, he received the Distinguished Conduct Medal.
+He was then promoted to sergeant on 12th December 1917.

 Within the 13th Bn, Sergeant Gregg established a great reputation as a fighting soldier.
 One of his platoon Corporals said of him: “He was completely fearless.
 He came through action after action unscathed.
 In fact, he went looking for trouble, particularly at night in No-Mans-Land, observing and searching for information of value.
 Indeed, a fine fighting man and one we would follow anywhere.”